contentacms/contenta_jsonapi/README.md

 ./contentacms.sh
 ```

 For this to work you will need to have composer installed in your local machine.
 See [get composer](getcomposer.org) for more details.
+Also, make sure that the sqlite-extension is installed (`sudo apt-get install php-sqlite3` in debian/ubuntu).

 ## Installation